krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - an event is a signal that a systems state has changed.
 - it routes events to AWS service targets and API destinations via HTTP endpoints.
 - targets include Lambda, SNS, SQS, and API Gateway.
+- 24 hours retry event delivery
+- Recommended when you need to process events from AWS services (90+)
+- Well defined JSON structure for events
+- Schema registry
+- Generate code to process events

 ## Deployment and Management <a id="Depolyment"></a>